Cranberry Salad is the perfect addition for your big holiday dinner this year.

 After washing some fresh cranberries, you're going to chop them up.
 A few pulses in a food processor work perfectly.

-This cranberry jello salad takes a distinct holiday turn when you add some nuts and oranges (or pineapple) to the mix.
+This cranberry jello salad takes a distinct holiday turn when you add some nuts and oranges (or fresh pineapple) to the mix.

 For this cranberry salad, you will dissolve a packet of either cherry gelatin or strawberry gelatin into a cup of hot water.